 In the same way we stretch what resins can do at micro levels, we also stretch what’s possible in part complexity and intricate cavity design.
 We’ve discovered one reason complex projects are often abandoned is because medical device designers are unaware their microscopic molding requirements are possible.
 This reason alone is why it’s best to bring our DFM team in as your advisor as early as possible.

 Common materials for medical micro molding are as follows.
-You can see how these materials behave in our thin wall study.
-Thin-wall study >

 - PBT’s)(like Tritan)

 - More micro mold resins >